hfp/libxstream/samples/ozaki/README.md

-`OZAKI_UNFUSE=1` moves the CRT reconstruction out of the GEMM into a second kernel: the GEMM stores one residue byte per prime and output, `gemm_crt_reduce` reads them back and reconstructs C. It is the default on NVIDIA GPUs, `OZAKI_UNFUSE=0` selects the fused epilogue, and both produce identical results.
+`OZAKI_UNFUSE=1` moves the CRT reconstruction out of the GEMM into a second kernel: the GEMM stores one residue byte per prime and output, `gemm_crt_reduce` reads them back and reconstructs C. It is the default on GPUs, `OZAKI_UNFUSE=0` selects the fused epilogue, and both produce identical results.

 This is faster because of what it removes rather than what it adds.
 With the prime loop outermost, the fused kernel must keep every output's